ScilifelabDataCentre/OrderPortal/orderportal/documentation.md

   data, with optional constraints on the input data, and optional help text.
 The order forms are defined by the system administrators.

-- Report: A report is an HTML file or a document file (PDF, DOCX, etc) which can be attached to an order by the system administrators or staff.
+- Report: A report is an HTML file or a document file (TXT, PDF, DOCX, etc) which can be attached to an order by the system administrators or staff.
 This can be used a means of delivering results to the user.

 - User account: A user account is defined within each OrderPortal instance.
 The email address of the user is the user account identifier.
 This means that if